-- For Low risk Class I devices the manufacturer self certify's, applying the CE mark.
-If the device has a measuring capability or is supplied sterile, a Notified Body is however required.
-This will include reusable Class I devices under the MDR. - For Class IIa (low to medium risk), Class IIb (medium to high risk) and Class III (high risk) devices, a Notified Body audits the manufacturer's quality system and the manufacturer requires a favourable audit to proceed to CE marking. - For Class III devices a Notified Body evaluates the design of the medical device, by reviewing the technical documentation submitted by the manufacturer, and issues a certificate of conformity with the Directive if it is satisfied with the device's safety and performance data. - AIMD, Active Implantable Medical Devices are regarded, by their very nature, as high risk devices in terms of the AIMDD (90/385/EEC) and must undergo Full Quality Assurance including design of the product and post market surveillance.
-These devices will be classified as Class III devices under the MDR.
+- For Low risk Class I devices the manufacturers self certify's, applying the CE mark.
+If the device has a measuring capability or is supplied sterile a Notified Body is however required. - For Class IIa (low to medium risk), Class IIb (medium to high risk) and Class III (high risk) devices, a Notified Body audits the manufacturer's quality system and the manufacturer requires a favourable audit to proceed to CE marking. - For Class III devices a Notified Body evaluates the design of the medical device, by reviewing a design dossier submitted by the manufacturer, and issues a certificate of conformity with the Directive if it is satisfied with the device's safety and performance data. - AIMD, Active Implantable Medical Devices are regarded, by their very nature, as high risk devices in terms of the AIMDD (90/385/EEC) and must undergo Full Quality Assurance including design of the product and post market surveillance.